 Gray Jay is unique in appearance, relative to the other crow, jay, and magpie members of the Corvidae family.
-The most notable difference is its small black bill which leads to it sometimes being described as looking like an oversized chickadee.
+Its small black bill is the most notable difference.
+This gives it the appearance of an over-sized chickadee.

-Gray Jay is a medium sized, fluffy, pale gray jay with a light underside and no crest.
+The Gray Jay is medium size and fluffy.
+It is a pale gray jay with a light underside and no crest.
 All races have black eyes, feet, legs, and bill.
 In North America there are three readily distinguishable populations of Gray Jay.
 The photos here show the Rocky Mountain version or color pattern.
 Pacific birds have a darker head and brownish tinged backs.
 Taiga (northern) populations are grayer above and have a slight grayish belly.
-11 defined races are distributed among these three color morphs.
+There are eleven races within these three color forms.

 In North America there are 17 typical or breading members in the Corvidae family.
 Gray Jay is however the only member of the Perisoreus genus that is present here.
-Two other members of this genus exist worldwide: The Sichuan Jay which is endemic to China and the Siberian Jay which is found across northern Eurasia.
+Two other members of this genus exist worldwide.
+The Sichuan Jay which is endemic to China.
+The Siberian Jay is endemic to northern Eurasia.
 All three members of the genus live year round on permanent territories, in coniferous forests, and store reserves of food for the winter.

-Collected food, when not immediately eaten, is stored for later consumption during the long winter when food is scarce or not available.
+They often store the food they collect for later consumption during the long winter when food is scarce or not available.
 Gray Jays cash large quantities of food by rolling their food in their mouth into a rounded mass (bolus) and coat it with a sticky saliva.
 They then stick this food mass into bark crevices and onto tree branches.
-As many as 1000 of these caches have been observed to have been created in a single day.
-The genus name Perisoreus is appropriately defined as meaning hoarder with its etymology derived from the ancient Greek word perisōreúō, “I heap up all around”.
+They may create as many as a thousand of these caches in a single day.
+Their genus name, Perisoreus, means hoarder with its etymology derived from the ancient Greek word perisōreúō, “I heap up all around”.

 Range and habitat

 Gray Jays mostly live in the northern boreal and subalpineforests.
-80 percent of the population is found in Canada and 20 percent in the US.
+80 percent of the population is found in Canada while only 20 percent lives in the US.
 Their east-west range stretches from Alaska in the west to Newfoundland in eastern Canada.
 Their range also extends southward into the US along the Rocky Mountains, down the west coast to California, and in the northern Midwest and north-eastern states.
-In general they live strictly in remote forests and although not seemingly bothered by humans, once an area becomes a permanent settlement, as in a town being built, the Gray Jays move out and deeper into their forested habitat.
+In general they live strictly in remote forests.
+Humans do not seem to bother the jays although once an area becomes a permanent settlement, the Gray Jays move out and deeper into their forested habitat.

 Breeding and nesting